 We'll update you with more on this as the situation develops.

 No, as long as you're an employee and you're working for clerical reasons only.
-If you own your own business and are working from home, please get in touch as you'll need some kind of business use.

 No, we're sorry but this won't be covered by your home insurance.